Aïcha Lemsine: Biography

 Lemsine's first two novels are based on events around the time of the Algerian War of Independence.
 Her work has been translated into Spanish, Portuguese, Arabic and English.

 In 1995, she was awarded a Hellman-Hammett Grant by Human Rights Watch to support her work.

-Lemsine married the diplomat Ali Laidi.
+Lemsine married the diplomat Ahmed Laidi.

 The name Lemsine is constructed from the Arabic letters (ل pronounced "lām") (L) and (س pronounced "sīn") (S), which are the first letters of her married and birth surnames.

 Roman La Chrysalide

 In the novel La Chrysalide, Aïcha Lemsine describes the evolution of Algerian society and women, through the life of several generations of an Algerian family.
-This book, published in French, was then the first novel of an Algerian woman, fourteen years after the national independence of Algeria,to expose the contradiction between the reality of the condition of women in her country and the Constitution proclaiming an "egalitarian socialism" where "Fundamental freedoms and human and citizen rights are guaranteed.
+This book, published in French, was then the first novel of an Algerian woman, fourteen years after the national independence of Algeria, to expose the contradiction between the reality of the condition of women in her country and the Constitution proclaiming an "egalitarian socialism" where "Fundamental freedoms and human and citizen rights are guaranteed.
 Any discrimination based on prejudices of sex, race or profession is prohibited (Art.39).

 The book was banned.
-The ministry of "habous and Islamic affairs" sent gendarmes to withdraw "the Chrysalis" of the "Éditions des Femmes" stand participating in the first international exhibition.The official censorship was then coordinated with the critical violence launched by the nomenklatura of a group of university women, calling the book "a pink and neo-colonialist novel", and even "anti-patriotic".
+The ministry of "habous and Islamic affairs" sent gendarmes to withdraw "the Chrysalis" of the "Éditions des Femmes" stand participating in the first international exhibition.The censorship of her books is still subject to invisibility in Algeria, unlike their distribution in countries in the rest of the world.